Loading...

 For bachelor’s programs, international students apply through UCAS (Universities and Colleges Admissions Service).
 For masters and MBA programs, youll apply directly through your chosen university or business school.

 The university or business school will require specific documents from you to process your application.
-UK student visa requirements usually include:
+These usually include:

 • A personal statement/personal essay